Quikflip Hero Hoodie Review — A Clever Piece of Travel Apparel?

 In addition to being a regular, functional, zip-up sweatshirt, this hoodie can convert to a self-contained drawstring backpack.
 Mind = blown!
 But, while it sounds great in theory, is it really as useful as it seems?
-Well, despite not having had the chance to take the hoodie on a trip just yet (and the fact that it’s summer), I thought I’d share my initial impressions of the Quikflip hoodie and its potential as a future suitcase staple.
+Well, it’s not been two years since I purchased a Quikflip for myself and have taken it on many trips.
+So, let’s take a look at my experience so far and what I think about the product overall.

 About Quikflip (and What I Purchased)